-- You will automatically be re-enrolled in the same benefit options you had in the prior year. - If you were enrolled in a default option for the medical plan or dental plan and the default options have changed, you will automatically be enrolled in the new default options. - You will not be re-enrolled in the health flexible spending account (HFSA).
+- If you waived coverage under section 1.3.3, Waiver of Coverage, you must make an election during each open enrollment to continue to waive coverage or you will be placed in the default option for the medical plan and dental plan.
+See section 1.6, Default Options. - If you were enrolled in a default option for the medical plan or dental plan and the default options have changed, you will automatically be enrolled in the new default options. - You will not be re-enrolled in the health flexible spending account (HFSA).